thatandromeda/locr/README.md

 objects have online text available.

 Fetcher may raise the following exceptions:
-- `UnknownIdentifier`: when it cannot find an object identifier within an item image url, and therefore cannot construct a full text URL.
 - `ObjectNotOnline`: when the object does not have any online formats.
 - `AmbiguousText`: when multiple fulltext options are found.